oceanprotocol/contracts/README_Arhitecture.md

 Example :

 First phase: publishing
-* Publisher choose burn-in approach: (a) fixed price (b) Dutch.
+* Publisher choose burn-in approach: (a) fixed price (b) Dutch (c) Bonding curve.
 Note: there will always be one-sided DT staking after burn-in period.
 * Publisher chooses length of burn-in period (1 hour - 1 wk).
 It will auto-compute the burn-in end block block # upon publishing.
 * Publisher chooses % going to publisher (max 5%), and vesting time (6 mos - 24 mos)
 * Publisher A creates DT with a total cap, default 100M.
 But instead of minting them to his address, all DT are sent to 1SS contract that does burn-in, one-sided staking, and vesting.
 * Publisher deploys new pool by calling BFactory with 1SS address.

 New phase: Burn-in period.
 * Pool defers buy/sell to the 1SS contact.
-Disabled: sell DT, add liquidity, remove liquidity.
+Disabled: add liquidity, remove liquidity.
 Allowed: buy (according to bot rule), consume.
+If sellDT is allowed is decided by the 1SS
 * Publisher A buys DT from pool  (which defers internally to 1SS)
 * User A buys DT from pool (which defers internally to 1SS)
+* Publisher A sells DT to the pool  (which defers internally to 1SS) - Only if allowed by 1SS
+* User A sells DT to the pool  (which defers internally to 1SS) - Only if allowed by 1SS

 New phase: Early open market.
 * 1SS will add its OCEAN reserve(DT sells in burn period) for this pool and corresponding DT into the pool.
-Price is set from burn-in period result (set by fixed price or Dutch auction final price).
+Price is set from burn-in period result (set by fixed price or Dutch auction final price, etc).
 * User C stakes 100 OCEAN to the pool.
 1SS auto-stakes DT to the pool to preserve price (keep ratio of # DT : # OCEAN constant)
 * User C unstakes his OCEAN tokens.
 1SS auto-unstakes removes DT from the pool (compute how many DT for shares = # shares spent by user D)
 * User D buys DT from pool (price of DT goes up).
 (Equivalent: user D sells OCEAN to the pool).
 1SS has no action.